Why Some Shows Make More Money With the Same Audience

-Most theaters never see where their system quietly stops buyers or how much revenue that constraint costs.
+Most theaters never see where buyers quietly drop out or what that costs them.

 This Is NOT Another Online Cash Register